ibm-cloud-docs/codeengine/cmd_defs.md

 :   The directory in the repository that contains the source code for your function.
 This value is *optional*.

-`--build-git-repo-secret`, `--git-repo-secret`, `--bgrs`, `--grs`, `--repo` :   The name of the SSH secret, which contains the credentials to access the private repository that contains the source code to build your code-bundle image.
+`--build-git-repo-secret`, `--git-repo-secret`, `--bgrs`, `--grs`, `--repo` :   The name of the SSH secret, which contains the credentials to access the private repository that contains the source code to build your code bundle image.
 To create this SSH secret, use the `secret create --format SSH` command.
 An SSH secret is also used as a Git repository access secret.
 This option is allowed only if the `--build-source` option is set to the URL of a Git repository.
 This value is *optional*.

 `--build-source`, `--source`, `--bsrc`, `--src`
 :   The URL of the Git repository or the path to local source that contains your source code; for example `https://github.com/IBM/CodeEngine` or `.`.
 This value is *optional*.